mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072RB-Nucleo/Examples_LL/GPIO/GPIO_InfiniteLedToggling/readme.txt

 @par Example Description

-This example describes how to configure and use GPIOs through the LL API to toggles the available users LEDs on the board each 250 ms. Peripheral initialization done using LL unitary services functions for optimization purpose (performance and size).
+How to configure and use GPIOs to toggle the on-board user LEDs every 250 ms. This example is based on the STM32F0xx LL API.
+The peripheral is initialized with LL unitary service functions to optimize for performance and size.

 PA.05 IO (configured in output pushpull mode) toggles in a forever loop.
 On STM32F072RB-Nucleo RevC board this IO is connected to LED2.